The Rhodesian history books currently cover the turbulent bush war years and the activities of the Rhodesian Light Infantry Regiment.

 The Bush War In Rhodesia: The Extraordinary Combat Memoir Of A Rhodesian Reconnaissance Specialist by Dennis Croukamp (2007) chronicles his eventful service with the Rhodesian Regular Army, the Rhodesian Light Infantry (RLI) and the Selous Scouts Reconnaisance Troop as he took part in cross-border reconnaissance operations, HALO jumps behind enemy lines, urban ops in the townships of Salisbury, raids, ambushes, demolition missions, prisoner snatches and more.
 And through it all, Croukamp brought along a camera, providing a remarkable visual documentation of this little-known war.

 The Right Honourable Cecil John Rhodes: A Biography And A Reminiscence by Thomas E Fuller (1910).
 A monograph of Cecil Rhodes, gold and diamond miner and founder of Rhodesia.
-Recent Addition
+Free eBook

 The Rhodesian War: A Military History by Paul L Moorcraft & Peter McLaughlin (2010) Amid the colonial upheaval of the 1960s, Britain urged its colony in Southern Rhodesia (modern-day Zimbabwe) to grant its black residents a greater role in governing the territory.
 The white-minority government refused and soon declared its independence, a move bitterly opposed by the black majority.
 The result was the Rhodesian Bush War, which pitted the government against black nationalist groups, one of which was led by Robert Mugabe.